telerik/winforms-docs/gridview/populating-with-data/updating-the-database-with-ado.net.md

 {{endregion}}

-When the user __changes the current__ row, you can update the database not only by using
-        the CurrentItemChanged event of the BindingSource, but by handling the CurrentRowChanged event of RadGridView as well:
+When the user __changes the current__ row, you can update the database not only by using the CurrentItemChanged event of the BindingSource, but by handling the CurrentRowChanged event of RadGridView as well:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\AutoSavingDataGridEvents.cs region=changingCurrentRow}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\AutoSavingDataGridEvents.vb region=changingCurrentRow}}